redhat-developer/odo/docs/proposals/improved-schema-for-services.md

 ```

+- odo also needs to have smart auto-complete which auto selects the version if the CR only has one version.

 ### "odo catalog list services"

 - We need to show the different versions for the service when you execute `odo catalog list services`. it already shows the `Operators` and the respective CRs they provide for the user to `describe` on.